kbzh2558/Social_Speculation_for_Harnessing_Reddit_to_Forecast_Bitcoin_Fluctuations/README.md

 > - [Alpha Vantage](https://www.alphavantage.co/)

 ## Overview
 This project investigates the role of Reddit sentiment as an indicator for predicting Bitcoin (BTC) price fluctuations.
 Recognizing the complex, sentiment-driven nature of cryptocurrency, we explore models that leverage sentiment analysis on Reddit comments to forecast BTC's closing price.
 Starting from a baseline regression, we refine our model by employing a multi-layer perceptron (MLP) with dropout regularization, achieving a solution that balances complexity and generalization.
-This is

 ## Repo Structure
 ```